Southwest Sustainability Innovation Engine • Arizona, Nevada, Utah

 Status: Active

-The Southwest Sustainability Innovation Engine (SWSIE) is a federally funded initiative advancing regional innovation and economic development through sustainability-driven industries.
-Selected as one of the first Regional Innovation Engines supported by the U.S. National Science Foundation (NSF), the SWSIE is anchored by Arizona State University and spans Arizona, Nevada, and Utah.
+The Southwest Sustainability Innovation Engine (SWSIE) is a federally funded initiative advancing regional innovation through sustainability-driven industries.
+As one of the first Regional Innovation Engines supported by the U.S. National Science Foundation, the SWSIE is led by Arizona State University and spans Arizona, Nevada, and Utah.

-The Engine responds to the region’s pressing environmental challenges—from prolonged drought and rising temperatures to shrinking water supplies—as catalysts for long-term resilience.
-Its focus areas include carbon capture, renewable energy, and water security, with the goal of cultivating high-wage industries and inclusive economic growth.
+Rooted in the region’s urgent environmental challenges—prolonged drought, extreme heat, and shrinking water supplies—the Engine positions these threats as opportunities for building long-term resilience.
+Its focus areas include carbon capture, renewable energy, and water security, with the aim of fostering high-wage jobs and inclusive economic growth.

-This cross-sector initiative brings together academic institutions, community organizations, nonprofits, and industry leaders.
-Primary institutional partners include Arizona State University (Lead), University of Nevada, Las Vegas, University of Utah, Desert Research Institute, the Water Research Foundation, SciTech Institute, and Maricopa Community Colleges.
+This cross-sector collaboration unites academic institutions, nonprofits, community organizations, and industry leaders.
+Core partners include Arizona State University (Lead), University of Nevada, Las Vegas, University of Utah, Desert Research Institute, the Water Research Foundation, SciTech Institute, and Maricopa Community Colleges.